karthik-7498/iRevolution-A-Data-driven-Exploration-of-Apple-s-iPhone-Impact-in-India-using-Tableau/README.md

    Here's a complete and professional `README.md` file for your iRevolution project:

-# iRevolution: A Data-driven Exploration of Apple's iPhone Impact in India

 ## Overview

 iRevolution is a full-stack data visualization project that explores the growth, penetration, and impact of Apple's iPhone in India using real-world datasets, interactive Tableau dashboards, and a clean HTML front-end.
 It provides valuable insights into sales trends, user demographics, and the cultural footprint of iPhones in the Indian market.